seek-oss/aec/docs/ec2.md

 subcommands:
   {delete-image,describe,describe-images,launch,modify,share-image,start,stop,terminate}
-    delete-image        Deregister an AMI and deletes its snapshot. describe            List EC2 instances in the region. describe-images     List AMIs.
+    delete-image        Deregister an AMI and delete its snapshot. describe            List EC2 instances in the region. describe-images     List AMIs.
     launch              Launch a tagged EC2 instance with an EBS volume.